BattletechModders/SkillBasedInit/README.md

 ### Disabling The Mod
 To disable the mod, edit `SkillBasedInitiative/mod.json` and change `enabled:true` to `enabled:false`.
 This will prevent the mod from loading, restoring the original HBS experience.
 However, it will also **break your RogueTech experience** due to the various pieces of equipment that add initiative modifiers.
 The net effect is that most units will act in phase 1, rendering initiative largely useless.
 You will need to do significant overhauls on all the equipment in the mod to remove any **BaseInitiative** changes.

+### Changing Colors
+The mod applies colors to the following combat UI elements:

+* Initiative Hexagon above the Mech Paper doll
+* Initiative Hexagon floating above the Mech
+* Pilot Name background bar

+These colors can be customized through the `mod.json`.

 ## Planned